 On the surface, my relationship with my children also seemed like a contributing factor.
 It is ironic, because I love kids, and the highlight of my year is always taking the local school kids out on field trips and overnight camping trips.
 I thought I had a lot to offer as a father, and my kids meant the world to me.
 I had anticipated that they would have the same exuberance to pursue nature skills with me that I had had to pursue these skills with Grandma Josie.
 As a self-employed, work-at-home Dad, I was literally always there for my family.
 But my kids were not interested in the same things I was.
 That's not unusual.
 In fact, it is completely normal.
 They just wanted to hang out with their friends and do what everyone else did.

 Unfortunately, not getting out in nature as a family meant that I didn't get out either.
 Somebody had to watch the kids, but I didn't know how to cross the bridge from the world I knew into the world that everyone else considers normal.
 And Renee didn't know how to raise kids any way other than how she grew up.
-She brought the kids to town to be with her family and do town things, while I stayed home and wrote books and slowly built up a network of friends, interns, and anyone else that was interested in going out on walkabouts and survival treks.
+She brought the kids to town to be with her family and do town things, while I stayed home, cleaned the house, wrote books, and slowly built up a network of friends, students, and anyone else that was interested in going out on walkabouts and survival treks.
 I gradually became an alien in my own family, an outsider with nothing left to hold on to.

 I always joked that, "Renee is my best critic.
 I know that my writing is getting good when she doesn't hate it any more."
 She helped me become a writer by forcing me to try and satisfy her perfectionist attitude.
 But, as is often the case with humor, the truth cut deeply.
 I hungered for her approval and she hungered for mine.
 I think our marriage was sustainable as long as I had Grandma Josie for a cheerleader.
 Without Grandma, it was just a matter of time.
 And as Renee commented early in our marriage, she knew she could never be Grandma Josie.